-Beginning in mid-October, our vast hardwood forests become showy with autumn color.
-You’ll see orange, yellow and red leaves galore!
+Beginning in late September, our vast hardwood forests start to shift from green to autumn colors.
+By the middle of October, Leaf Lookers are wowed by orange, yellow, and red leaves galore!
 We’ve mapped two suggested fall foliage driving routes that will lead you to roads known for their vibrant views.
-Even after the leaves have peaked, the forest remains aglow with the bonus of seeing further through the trees.
+Even after the leaves have peaked, the forest remains showy and once the leaves have fallen you’ll be able to see further through the trees.

 This time of year is perfect for traipsing through the woods.
 The forest landscape is ablaze with color, and cooler temperatures mean being active is even more invigorating.
 There are dozens of hiking trails on public land throughout Oconee County, and many trails will lead you to amazing waterfalls.

-Fall and winter are prime times to go fishing!
-It’s trout season.
+Fall and winter in Oconee County are prime times to go fishing!
 Lake Jocassee and the Chattooga River are well known to anglers looking to catch trout.
 Head out alone or go with local fishing guides who will do their best to ensure you have a fresh catch to take home for dinner.
-We recommend Jocassee Charters, Chattooga River Fly Shop, and Southern Outlaw Adventures.
+We recommend Chattooga River Fly Shop, Jocassee Lake Tours, Jocassee Charters, and Southern Outlaw Adventures.

-Whether you enjoy bundling up for a motorboat ride on one of our lakes or prefer to self-power your own craft on the Chattooga River, it’s a great time to get on the water!
-Public parking areas are less crowded, and the shoreline views from the water are glorious and picturesque.
-Simply enjoying peace in natural scenic settings like Lake Jocassee is reason enough for visiting this time of year.
+Whether you enjoy bundling up for a motorboat ride on one of our lakes or prefer to self-power your own craft on the Chattooga River, it’s a great month to get on the water!
+This time of year, public parking areas are less crowded, and the shoreline views from the water are glorious and picturesque.
+Simply enjoying peace in natural scenic settings makes visiting this time of year especially rewarding!